 Flanked by others gathered for the opening, some commended our mutual friend’s industriousness, while others sneered at his apparent self-elevation to the ranks of artist.
-One particular ‘professional’ deemed the show an audacious move by a ‘non-creative’ (sic), querying his bona fides as an artist.
+One particular ‘professional’ deemed the show an audacious move by a ‘non-creative’ (sic), querying his bona fides.

 The local area in question is synonymous with provision of mental health services and houses a number of iconic institutions alongside a famous art college within an edgy, unsanitised, creative scene.
 The resulting vibrancy has generated a number of mental health based charities and arts based mental health organisations where support services and creativity overlap with madness.
 Anyone familiar with these sectors will know that while the possibilities for cooperation are endless, so too are those for competition and tension.
 In reclaiming control over their well-being, many advocates and service-users grew intent on reclaiming the disparaging language used to describe them.
 From this, the ‘mad community’ was born.
 And from a visionary and leader within, Bonkersfest came to life: